 Locals call this picturesque little cove Polly Joke.
-It’s tucked between the popular beaches of Holywell and Crantock, but is much less busy as you have a fairly hefty walk to get here (around 15 minutes from the nearest car park).
+It’s tucked between the popular beaches of Holywell and Crantock, but is much less busy as you have a fairly hefty but achievable walk to get here (around 15 minutes from the nearest car park).
 Pack a picnic and bodyboards, and spend the day at this narrow sandy oasis, sheltered by two headlands.
 You’ll find it much less crowded than its neighbouring beaches on either side.

 Covehurst Bay Beach, Sussex